 It would be unfair to claim that “Neon Genesis Evangelion” is as ubiquitous in Japan as “Star Wars” is in America.
 “Evangelion’s” influence, with all of its fighting robots, is far greater.
-In fact, it’s probably more parallel to a religion than it is a cartoon.
+It’s probably more parallel to a religion than it is a cartoon.

 The story takes place in the year 2015 in the city of Tokyo-3, where fourteen-year-old Shinji Ikari is recruited by his estranged father to pilot a bio-machine known as an Evangelion for the shadowy organization NERV.
 In this capacity, he is tasked with protecting the city from the destruction of “Angels.”
-Also piloting Eva are teenagers Rei, Asuka and Kaworu, all with their own reasons for taking on such a dangerous task in spite of the extreme resulting harm.
+Also piloting Eva are teenagers Rei, Asuka, and Kaworu, all with their reasons for taking on such a dangerous task despite the extreme resulting harm.

 “Fundamentally, Eva is just my life copied out onto film,” Anno said.
 “I’m alive, so the story hasn’t finished.”